Foundation in Business

 • the importance of accommodation and hospitality in meeting the needs of tourists.

-Maths and Statistics for University Study [Compulsory for Foundation in Business students with less than GCSE Maths at Level 4 or equivalent]
+Maths and Statistics for University Study [Compulsory for Foundation in Business students who have not met the GCSE Maths entry requirements for their undergraduate programme]

 On this module you will study the knowledge, skills and understanding required to interpret mathematical information and carry out the mathematical and statistical activity necessary for your future studies.